zalando/expan/docs/tutorial.rst

                 "treatment_variance": 33019.25324523451, # only available for frequentist deltas: fixed_horizon, group_sequential
 	            "treatment_mean": -4.572524000045541,
 	            "control_mean": -4.572524000045541,
-	            "number_of_iterations": 25000, # only available for Bayesian deltas: group_sequential, bayes_factor and bayes_precision
+	            "number_of_iterations": 25000, # only available for Bayesian deltas: bayes_factor and bayes_precision
 	            "statistical_power": 0.050000000000000044
 	          }
 	        },